 Enjoy the Views of Old Jerusalem from the Mount of Olives

-There are several sites to look out for around the Mount of Olives – most notably the Silwan necropolis, an important Jewish cemetery, the tomb of the virgin mary, and the garden tomb of Jesus.
+There are several sites to look out for around the Mount of Olives.
+Notably, the Silwan Necropolis, an important Jewish cemetery, the tomb of the virgin mary, and the garden tomb of Jesus.

 Pay Your Respects at Oscar Shindler’s Grave